Sibling Rivalry > About the Author

 * * *

-And, in case you're interested, the BEST books I've recently read:
+And, in case you're interested, some of the BEST books I have read:

 - -How "Enronized" is the power structure in our times? - Is the ENRON story just another example of "business as usual"? -